pinkpong111/governance-rules-theory/README.md

 MAST reports 41–86.7% failure rates across SOTA open-source MAS frameworks, with inter-agent misalignment accounting for the largest share.
 This is the empirical signature of a system where Rest Mode was either never fully achieved or where topology shifts triggered exit.

+**VST connection:** Escalation Flood corresponds to C(t) being overwhelmed in the S-equation — the upper layer's degradation capacity is saturated.
+VST's Two-Timescale Intervention Law (Section 1.6.5) specifies the correct response: Phase 1 energy damping (halt cascade) followed by Phase 2 terrain reconfiguration (prevent recurrence).
+Applying only Phase 1 (absorbing the flood) without Phase 2 (restructuring the topology that produced it) guarantees recurrence.

 ---

 #### Case 3 — Reinforcement Loop Collapse (Lreinf < τ3)